Joknaa/NieRAutoRental/NeirAutoRental/README.md

 Database: for exported DB files<br>
 Include: for parts of the pages that are included in others<br>
 JS: for Javascript<br>
-Ressources: for Images, Fonts ..etc
+Ressources: for Images, Fonts ..etc<br>
 Scripts: for PHP functions<br>